Speedball (Heroin & Cocaine)

-Heroin is a depressant, and cocaine is a stimulant, so the drug combination delivers a ‘push-pull’ effect.
+Heroin is a depressant, and cocaine is a stimulant, so the opposite effects of this drug combination delivers a ‘push-pull’ effect.
 When taken together, the drugs give users an intense rush while wiping out the other's adverse effects.
 In theory, heroin is meant to reduce cocaine-induced agitation and jitters.
 Cocaine is supposed to cancel out some of the sedating effects of heroin, so users don’t become drowsy or fall asleep.

 Short-term side effects of speedballing include:

 - An intense rush

 - High blood pressure

 - Slowed heart rate